Therapy for Emotional Abuse Survivors

 Lime Tree Counseling

-In addition to therapy for addiction and substance use disorders, we also provide a range of therapy solutions, including:
+We also provide a range of therapy solutions, including:

 Many people fight anxiety everyday.
 Often this looks like constant worry, regular physical tension, rapid heartbeat, and even panic attacks.
 We offer anxiety counseling to help you learn new skills to lower your stress and enjoy life more…Learn more